 No matter which of these treatment methods are used — sometimes, a combination of treatments works best — it’s best to be patient.
 Healing typically takes six to eight weeks.
 If none of these options are effective, surgery may be necessary.
 Surgeons typically choose one of two options:

 - Repair: During surgery to repair the meniscus, the surgeon uses sutures to stitch the tear back together.

-- Removal (meniscectomy): During a meniscectomy, the surgeon removes part of the meniscus, or the entire thing.
-If he removes only part, he often repairs what is left.
-Only as a last resort is the whole thing removed, as without the meniscus, the knee is left with much less support, which can lead to additional complications down the road, including accelerated arthritis.
+- Removal (meniscectomy): During a meniscectomy, the surgeon removes part of the meniscus or the entire thing.
+If he or she removes only part, he or she often repairs what is left.
+Only as a last resort is the whole thing removed as without the meniscus, the knee is left with much less support, which can lead to additional complications down the road, including accelerated arthritis.